 You have heard of how big data plays a significant role in businesses.
 But do you know, big data has also been playing a role in disaster management?
 Take China, for example.
-The Chinese government has been using big data to track the location and movement of people affected by the Corona virus.
-Many countries, law enforcement agencies have been able to rescue people stranded in floods by monitoring social media updates in real-time.
+The Chinese government has been using big data to track the location and movement of people affected by the Coronavirus.
+In India, law enforcement agencies have been able to rescue people stranded in floods by monitoring social media updates in real-time.

 These examples show how Government and law enforcement agencies are increasingly relying on big data to respond to disasters.
 Agencies are not only using big data as a tool to respond when an emergency arises, but are using it to predict, prepare, and prevent disasters.
 Officials are now better equipped to prepare for disasters by shortlisting evacuation routes and developing rescue strategies even before a calamity hits.